CCTV captures attack on Muslim man set on fire as he walked home from mosque

 Earlier, police said it is believed the man, who was walking home from Dudley Road Mosque, was approached by a man.

-“He spoke to him briefly before spraying him with an unknown substance and then his jacket was set alight, causing burns to his face.
+“He spoke to him briefly before spraying him with an unknown substance and then his jacket was set alight, causing burns to his face,” the force said.

 “He was taken to hospital with serious injuries which are thankfully not believed to be life-threatening.”